calyxir/calyx/docs/tutorial/language-tut.md

 The `mem` key means we're providing the initial value for our memory called `mem`.
 We have one (unsigned integer) data element, and we indicate the bit width (32 bits).

-If you want to see how this Calyx program compiles to Verilog, here's the [fud][] incantation you need:
+If you want to see how this Calyx program compiles to Verilog, here's the [fud2][] incantation you need:

-    fud exec language-tutorial-mem.futil --to verilog
+    fud2 language-tutorial-mem.futil --to verilog

 Not terribly interesting!
 However, one nice thing you can do with programs is execute them.

 To run our program using [Icarus Verilog][], do this:

-    fud exec language-tutorial-mem.futil --to dat --through icarus-verilog \
+    fud2 language-tutorial-mem.futil --to dat --through icarus \
-        -s verilog.data data.json
+        -s sim.data=data.json

-Using `--to dat` asks fud to run the program, and the extra `-s verilog.data <filename>` argument tells it where to find the input data.
+Using `--to dat` asks fud2 to run the program, and the extra `-s sim.data=<filename>` argument tells it where to find the input data.
-The `--through icarus-verilog` option tells fud which Verilog simulator to use (see [the chapter about fud][fud] for alternatives such as [Verilator][]).
+The `--through icarus-verilog` option tells fud2 which Verilog simulator to use (see [the chapter about fud2][fud2] for alternatives such as [Verilator][]).
 Executing this program should print:

 ```